deprekate/genotate/README.md

 ```
  genotate.py test/phiX174.fasta -o predictions.gb
 ```
-The command to run using the partially trained bacterial/archaeal models needs the --bacterial flag:
+The command to run using the partially trained bacterial/archaeal models needs the --bacterial flag.
+Instead of a FASTA formatted file, you can provide a Genbank formatted file and Genotate will use only the genomic sequence.
 ```
  genotate.py test/mycoplasma.gbff.gz -o predictions.gb --bacteria
 ```